athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 - How do I **configure** a Clojure project?
 - How do I **build** Clojure for production?

-Now, when I first came to clojure, the answer to the above questions was, _"use [lein] or [boot]"_.
-Then, around the end of 2017, a third option came along: the [Clojure CLI tool].
-Admitedly, it took me  a bit to "get it".
-Yet, when I finally pieced it together, I was onboard.
-It's my tool of choice.
+Now, when I first came to clojure, the answer to the above questions were, _"use [lein] or [boot]"_.
+Then, around the end of 2017, a third option came along: the [Clojure Tools].
+Admitedly, it took me a while to understand their purpose and how to use them.
+Now, I feel this was true for me because their role in the Clojure ecosystem tooling setup is deceptively simple.

-So, in this post I want to share some of my learnings RE: what the `Clojure CLI tool` is, the problem it solves and how it compares to `lein` and `boot`.
+So, in this post my goal is to share my knowledge around the [Clojure Tools] by outlining the problem they solve and how they compare to other tools like `lein` and `boot`.

 ## Clojure CLI Tool